ernstgross/xlsx2docx-byColumns/README.md

 # xlsx2docx-byColumns

-This project hosts the python3 tool `xlsx2docx-byColumns.py` and after build a derived MS-Windows executable `xlsx2docx-byColumns.exe`
+This project hosts the python3 tool `xlsx2docx-byColumns.py` and (after build) a MS-Windows executable `xlsx2docx-byColumns.exe`

 ## Workflow

-The Python3 script `xlsx2docx-byColumns.py` generates out of an xlsx database (MS-Excel file) the resulting docx files (MS-Word).
+The Python3 script `xlsx2docx-byColumns.py` generates from an xlsx database (MS-Excel file) the resulting docx files (MS-Word).
 An TOML formatted configuration file `xlsx2docx-byColumns_Configuration.toml` provides information to control the input and output data, e.g. file path, used rows and columns.
 The script uses the `xlsx2docx-byColumns_Template.docx` to define styles and to replace or add paragraphs controlled by configurable columns in the MS-Excel database `xlsx2docx-byColumns_SourceData_Example.xlsx`.